fathom-interview/python-interview-prep/README.md

 ### 4. Tear Down

 If you got here and completed everything, looks like you're ready!
 To close a codespace, simply close the tab.
-In the repository, click `Code`, the `Codespaces` tab then click the ellipsis sign next to your codespace name then Delete.
+In the repository, click `Code`, the `Codespaces` tab then click the ellipsis sign next to your codespace name then Delete (you may need to refresh the page before doing this).
 You will be required to do this at the end of each question.

 ![Deleting a Codespace](./img/delete_codespace.png)